 Will a prepaid card impact a teenager’s credit?

 Unlike a credit card, a prepaid card will not impact your teenager’s credit history.
-Because of this, prepaid cards can be a good way for them to learn how to budget, save and spend responsibly without the worry of it affecting either of your credit scores.
+Because of this, prepaid cards can be a good way for them to learn how to budget, save and spend responsibly without the worrying about how doing so will affect either of your credit scores.

 What are some alternative card options for teenagers?

 If you’re looking to help your teenager learn to manage their money or build their credit or banking history, you may want to consider a bank account with a debit card.
 These are available to children aged 11-17 from most UK banks and building societies.
-If your child has a Visa, Mastercard or Maestro debit card linked to their bank or building society account, they can use it in shops and online.
+If your child has a Visa, Mastercard or Maestro debit card linked to their bank or building society account, they can usually use it in shops and online.